It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 Okay.

-I work in health care.
+I work in healthcare.

-Uh I think that the price controls already in place from the government in the form of uh allowed amounts to pay for things from Medicare and Medicaid are already a perfect example of why we need government control because why we need government control?
+I think that the price controls already in place from the government in the form of allowed amounts to pay for things from Medicare and Medicaid are already a perfect example of why we need government control because why we need government control?

-We less.
+We need less.

-We need government control because these prices are out here and they're what they do is by continually reducing the prices that uh physicians, hospitals, outpatient providers can charge, they reduce the amount of service that people want to provide.
+We need government control because these prices are out here and what they do is by continually reducing the prices that physicians, hospitals, outpatient providers can charge, they reduce the amount of service that people want to provide.

 That is absolutely right.